codedragon/code_reviews/slides.md

 * git add: choose what will be in the change
 * git commit: add a note to your change about what you changed
 * git push: put your changes in the common repo *need network*

+## What's a commit?
+* one or more changes made to a repo
+* a revision
+* how the repo looks now that these changes have been made
+* a snapshot of your repo at a moment in time

+## Anatomy of a status response:
+* which branch currently on: *On branch main*
+* which branch following on remote, commits not pushed: *Your branch is up to date with 'origin/main'.* or *Your branch is ahead of 'origin/main' by 1 commit.*
+* what files have changes that have been recorded in git: *Changes to be committed:*
+* what files have changes not recorded in git: *Untracked files*